Steel engraving: 19th century

 Until around 1820 copper plates were the common medium used for engraving.
 Copper, being a soft metal, was easy to carve or engrave and the plates could be used to strike a few hundred copies before the image began to severely deteriorate from wear.
 Engravers then reworked a worn plate by retracing the previous engraving to sharpen the image again.
 Another advantage to using copper is that it is a soft metal and can be corrected or updated with a reasonable amount of effort.
 For this reason, copper plates were the preferred medium of printing for mapmakers, who needed to alter their maps whenever land was newly discovered, claimed, or changed hands.

 During the 1820s steel began to replace copper as the preferred medium of commercial publishers for illustration, but still rivaled by wood engraving and later lithography.
 Steel engraving produced plates with sharper, harder, more distinct lines.
 Also, the harder steel plates produced much longer wearing dies that could strike thousands of copies before they would need any repair or refurbishing engraving.
 The hardness of steel also allowed for much finer detail than would have been possible with copper, which would have quickly deteriorated under the resulting stress.
 As the nineteenth century began to close, devices such as the ruling machine made even greater detail possible, allowing for more exact parallel lines in very close proximity.
 Commercial etching techniques also gradually replaced steel engraving.

-All the illustrations in the Encyclopædia Britannica of 1911 are steel engravings.

 Steel engraving is still done today, but to a much lesser extent.
 Today, most printing is done using computerized stencils instead of a steel plate to transfer ink.
 An exception is currency, which is still printed using steel dies, since each bill then has a character and feel that is very difficult for counterfeiters to duplicate.
 An engraved plate causes the ink to be slightly raised and the paper to be slightly depressed, which produces a different haptic sensation than does paper printed by a stencil ink transfer process.